An elementary alternative to ECH capacities: Properties of the capacities

 The $C^0$-Continuity property follows from Conformality and Monotonicity, since if two star-shaped domains are close in the Hausdorff metric, then each is contained in the scaling of the other by a number slightly larger than $1$.
 Note here that if $X$ is a star-shaped domain and $r>0$, then Conformality implies that $c_k(rX)=r^2c_k(X)$.

 To prove the Spectrality property, suppose first that $(X,\omega)$ is a nondegenerate Liouville domain with $c_k(X,\omega)<\infty$.
 It follows from the definition of $c_k$ that there is an orbit set $\alpha$ with $c_k(X,\omega)=\mc{A}(\alpha)$, because in \eqref{eqn:maindef}, for every curve $u$, the energy $\mc{E}(u)$ is the action of some orbit set $\alpha$, and the set of all such actions is discrete.
+Also $\alpha$ is nullhomologous in $X$ because there is a holomorphic curve in $\overline{X}$ asymptotic to it.

 If $(X,\omega)$ is a degenerate Liouville domain, then the Spectrality property follows by approximating with nondegenerate Liouville domains and using \eqref{eqn:shrinkingcapacity} and Monotonicity as in the proof of $C^0$ continuity.